dhh1128/codecraft.co/2-surprising-truths-about-the-iron-triangle.md

 <strong>But can we handle the truth?</strong>

 Part of the reason why my colleague had strong emotion about this claim is because he'd been burned by the facile belief that you can hold quality constant (or increase it) as you push relentlessly for speed.
 That belief is dangerous.
 If a Dilbertesque PHB is told that he can have both, misery will ensue.
-That's not opinion--it's historical fact, as most of us can witness.
+That's not opinion &mdash; it's historical fact, as most of us can witness.

 That way lies madness.